imbingz/fitness-tracker-app/README.md

   ## Screenshots-Demo
   <kbd>![screenshot-demo1](./public/images/demo.gif)</kbd>
   ## Project Objective
-  * People will likly reach their fitness goals more quickly when they track their workout progress.
+  * People will likely reach their fitness goals more quickly when they track their workout progress.
-  * The project goal is to create a workout tracker using Mongo database with a Mongoose schema and handle routes with Express for given files in `Public` folder.
+  * The project goal is to create a workout tracker using a Mongo database with a Mongoose schema and handle routes with Express for given files in `public` folder.
   * When the user loads the page, the user should be given the option to create a new workout or continue with the last workout.
   * The workout tracker will allow users to
       * Add exercises to a previous workout plan.